microcks/microcks-testcontainers-dotnet-demo/explain-integration-testing-patterns.md

 When writing integration tests that use Microcks and Kafka containers, you have two main architectural choices:

 1. **IClassFixture Pattern**: Multiple container instances, isolated per test class
-2. **ICollectionFixture Pattern**: Single shared container instance, optimized for performance
+2. **ICollectionFixture Pattern**: A set of shared container instances (e.g., one Microcks container and one Kafka container) used by all test classes for optimal performance and resource efficiency

 ## Pattern 1: IClassFixture - Isolated Test Classes